speakman/llmcontext/README.md

   - Skips common version control, IDE, OS-specific, build artifact, and virtual environment directories/files by default.
   - Respects `.gitignore` files found in the project's root directory.
   - Allows custom exclusion patterns via command-line arguments.
-- **Binary File Handling:** Detects likely binary files and includes only their path and size, not their content.
+ - **Binary File Handling:** Detects likely binary files and includes metadata such as image dimensions or audio duration instead of raw content.
+Only Python modules are used; no external command-line tools are required.
  - **Markdown Formatting:** Source code content is wrapped in Markdown code blocks, with language hints based on file extensions.
  - **LLM-Ready Output:** The output is formatted for easy consumption by large language models.
  - **Optional Suggested Prompt:** A comprehensive LLM query can be printed to `stderr` on demand.
-- **Standard Library Only:** No external dependencies, making it easy to install and run.
+- **All Dependencies Included:** Uses Python libraries only and installs required packages (Pillow and mutagen) automatically.
 - **Cross-Platform:** Works on macOS, Linux, and Windows.

 ## Installation